The following post was written by AWF's 2011 summer Marketing Intern Jake Abell.

 What follows is a post written by IGCP's Conservation Incentives Officer Benjamin Mugabukomeye.
 This post was translated from French to English.

 Over a hundred sacks of trash- discarded tins of tomato paste, sacks, clothes, and more- were removed from Volcanoes National Park in just two days of a renewed effort by IGCP to clean the park of waste and exotic plant species left by people.

-A photo diary from Becky Walter, an AWF intern in the field.
-Click on any of the stunning images below to view it in full size.
+Becky Walter, AWF intern in the field, signs off with the final installment of her photo diary of adventures in the Kazungula Heartland.
+Click on any of the images below to view them in full size.

 Two years ago I embarked on an opportunity of a lifetime.
 It changed my life for it helped me gain independence, confidence, and skills that every aspiring scientist should have as they move forward with their conservation career.
 Of course, if you know me at all, it involved animals.
 To be more specific, it involved African wildlife, and the African Wildlife Foundation (AWF)